juan-carlos-trimino/Docker-Images/Docker.md

 ### Stopping/Removing/Killing
 **Stop a running container**
 When a **docker stop** command is issued, Docker sends a SIGTERM signal to the main process in the container and waits up to ten (10) seconds for the main process to stop.
-If the mian process doesn't comply with the request within the timeout period, Docker sends a SIGKILL.
+If the main process doesn't comply with the request within the timeout period, Docker sends a SIGKILL.
 Whereas the main process can ignore a SIGTERM, the SIGKILL goes straight to the kernel thereby terminating the main process; the main process is forcibly killed without having an opportunity to exit gracefully.
+To ensure a gracefully exit, the main process needs to handle the SIGTERM signal.
 To change the default 10 seconds to wait, use the --time (-t) option.
 >`>` docker container stop [container-name-or-id]

 >`>` docker container stop --time=20 [container-name-or-id]